footykeeper/crispy-goggles/README.md

 Currently in early beta phase, there are some bugs and it is going through major changes.
 In the future, users should be able to load previously saved rosters and look at past games.

 ## This is the downloadable version.

 If you download it as a .zip file, it can be used offline.

+### Warning: This version of footykeeper is outdated and lacks the support of the current version.
+This software may be bugged.
+It will still receive updates occaisionally, but it may never be as advanced as true online footykeeper.

 [GitHub Page](https://footykeeper.github.io/crispy-goggles/)